ovh/docs/pages/account/tools/use-plik/guide.en-ca.md

 > Note: When protecting your upload with a password, the default username is plik.
 >

-Select the options that you wish to use and click the Add files button.
+Select the options that you wish to use and click the `Add files`{.action} button.

 ![add files](images/plik-add-files.png)

 > [!primary]
 >
-> Note: Note: Files are limited to 10 GB in size.
+> Note: Files are limited to 10 GB in size.
 >

 After selecting the files you wish to upload, select the green `Upload`{.action} button on the left-hand side.
 This will open a new page with your files attached; from here, we will go over our downloading options.